 New Sales Manager Training

 I feel bad for new sales managers who are expected to assume a leadership position without any formal training or support.
 In fact, according to the survey, only a third of companies have a formal training process for new sales managers.

-When it comes to formally evaluating how that transition is going, only 25% of companies have a formal process in place.
+When it comes to formally evaluate how that transition is going, only 25% of companies have a formal process in place.
 Studies show that between 40%-60% of new sales managers fail.
 The impact on the company and the region can be devastating.